 Workday Magazine: That’s so blatantly unfair.
 How are the unions that you’re a part of trying to better the system?
 What are the sorts of reforms that you all are fighting for?

 Ericson: We’re trying to work towards improving insurance conditions for contingent faculty.
-And we did pass some resolutions at the delegate assembly to help improve conditions or contingent faculty.
+And we did pass some resolutions at the delegate assembly to help improve conditions for contingent faculty.
 So that was good.
 The resolutions that we passed were trying to get more job security in bargaining and trying to get more money during bargaining.

 For MSCF, we have a bigger presence of contingent faculty on the bargaining team and we’re fighting for more job security in bargaining.
 We actually have equal pay for contingent faculty in MSCF.
 Which is pretty great, but not something that’s common everywhere.
 We’re also fighting for insurance at MSCF and right now we’re working on a legislative bill for insurance.